Gunman dead, 2 officers hurt in shooting at Arkansas Walmart

 “Due to their heroism and quick response, no civilians were injured,” Forrest City Mayor Cedric Williams said.

-Walmart spokesman Scott Pope said the company was helping with the police investigation but declined further comment.
+Walmart spokesman Scott Pope said the company was helping with the police investigation.
 Walmart is based in Bentonville, Arkansas.
-T he Arkansas State Police Criminal Investigation Division was investigating the shooting.
+Once the Arkansas State Police Criminal Investigation Division completes its investigation of the shooting, it will forward the case file to the local prosecutor to review the officers’ use of deadly force.

 Tammy Priddy, 57, works at Simmons Eye Center in the Walmart.
 She said she was preparing patient records for the day when she heard eight shots.
 She said she hid under a counter in the lab until the gunshots stopped.